Why Is Protein Important?

 2. Chicken Breast

-Chicken breast is a lean protein powerhouse, perfect for muscle growth and recovery.
-It’s rich in B vitamins such as niacin and B6, as well as zinc and selenium, which aid in immune function and cellular repair.
+Chicken breast is a classic lean protein powerhouse, beloved by athletes and dieters alike.
+It’s rich in B vitamins (especially niacin and B6) and selenium, which supports immune and thyroid health.

-100g of roasted chicken breast contains about 31g of protein.
+100g of roasted chicken breast provides about 31g of protein.

 3. Greek Yogurt

-100g of roasted chicken breast contains about 31g of protein.
+100g of Greek yogurt provides about 10g of protein.

 4. Cottage Cheese